Leafwing-Studios/asm-docs/docs/signals/decisions.md

 # Key Uncertainties

-- what actions exist?
-- what needs exist?
-- how do we want to manage defecation?
-- how do we want to manage nutritional balance?
-- how do we manage traffic jams?
+- how do we manage traffic jams?'
+  - is a negative attraction to other units adequate?
 - do want intents persist between needs?
+- matching push / pull will always be prioritized over passive, is this what we want?